 Now we comply with rules and filling those gold pans got a lot easier with a long handled #2.

 The only place for large pots, pans, and bowls was under the sink, so I installed a pull out drawer for easier access.
 The drawer was purchased at Bed Bath and Beyond and is a perfect fit.

 We have a bug, wind, and noise issue.
 There’s a large gap between my Arctic Fox camper and the Chevy Silverado’s roof.

-To eliminate both issues and reduce bugs on camper wall, I simply made a wind deflector with a fifteen degree angle by 4-inch drop bolted to the underside of the camper overhang in the position shown, and “Voila”, clear noiseless motoring was my the result.
+To eliminate both issues and reduce bugs on the camper wall, I simply made a wind deflector with a fifteen-degree angle by 4-inch drop bolted to the underside of the camper overhang in the position shown, and “Voila”, clear noiseless motoring was my the result.

 Audrey Ruccio, Georgia

 Our Host Everest came equipped with a large wardrobe closet across the nose of the camper, in the bedroom.
 Clothing storage was supplied by three hanger bars that ran up and down the sloping roof.

 Not being one who likes to spend time and aggravation hanging T-shirts and jeans on clothes hangers, I devised a simple set of hanging wire shelves for the space.
 There is room under the shelves for storage bins that easily hold jeans, towels, extra bedding, and more.